Donaldson (DCI)

 13. Is Now The Time To Buy Donaldson?

-Donaldson isn’t a bad business, but we’re not clamoring to buy it here and now.
-To kick things off, its revenue growth was decent over the last five years.
+There are some bright spots in Donaldson’s fundamentals, but its business quality ultimately falls short.
+First off, its revenue growth was decent over the last five years.
 And while Donaldson’s organic revenue growth has disappointed, its stellar ROIC suggests it has been a well-run company historically.